openshift-labs/lab-developing-with-odo/workshop/content/030-deploy-an-app.md

 This simple example shows how easy it is to use the tool, as it takes many decisions out of your way.
 In the following labs we're going to go deeper into how to use `odo` and what it is doing.

-Before moving on, free up the lab project's resources by deleting this sample application using the command:
+Before moving on, free up the lab project's resources by deleting this sample application using the command, answering "yes" to both questions when prompted:

 ```execute-1
 odo delete -a